mjpernot/merge-repo/README.md

 # Program Descriptions:
-### Program: merge_repo.py
-##### Description: The merge_repo.py program is designed to take a non-local Git repository and merge it into an existing Git repository, but make the non-local Git repository the priority repository.
+### Description: The merge_repo.py program is designed to take a non-local Git repository and merge it into an existing Git repository, but make the non-local Git repository the priority repository.
 This is way of a non-local repository being modified and those modifications being merged into an existing baseline on the remote Git respository.
-The master branch will be the designated branch which will incur the changes.
+The master branch will be the default branch in which the merge will take place in.

 # Program Help Function:

-  All of the programs, except the command and class files, will have an -h (Help option) that will show display a help message for that particular program.
+  All of the programs, except the library and class files, will have an -h (Help option) that will show display a help message for that particular program.
 The help message will usually consist of a description, usage, arugments to the program, example, notes about the program, and any known bugs not yet fixed.
 To run the help command:
   * Replace **{Python_Project}** with the baseline path of the python program.

 ```